ABOUT LAST THURSDAY

 History of Last Thursday

 The Alberta area was run down and forgotten.
 Drugs, guns and intimidation were the rule on the streets.
 In the 1993 editions of the Concordia News, the descriptive word was blight.
 The neighborhood association was formed to “clean up the neighborhood”.
-An epidemic of drive-by shootings, abandoned cars and derelict houses; that was Concordia in the 80s and early 90s.
+An epidemic of drive-by shootings, abandoned cars and derelict houses; that was the Alberta District in the 80s and early 90s.

 1997 was a pivotal year in Alberta Street’s history.
-The story goes that a local developer encouraged several businesses that were showing art, to open their doors on First Thursday for the traditional Art Walk usually held on the west side of town.
+The story goes that a Donna Guardino, a new gallery owner, encouraged local artists and several businesses that were showing art, to come out to vend and for the businesses to open their doors on First Thursday for the traditional Art Walk usually held on the west side of town.
 Those businesses discussed the possibility and decided that since the action was on the west side of the river on that night, it was unlikely that people would come all the way over to Alberta Street.
 But the idea grew and the group decided that they should limit the art walk to just Alberta Street and pick a different night.
 Last Thursday was jokingly referred to as a more appropriate name for the event and “Last Thursday” was born.

 The first Art Walk, held in May of 1997, was off to a shaky start.
 That first year less than ten destinations were added to the monthly-published art map.
 As the years passed the number of participating art venues fluctuated, but the event grew in participation and attendance.
 Street vendors, musicians and street theatre have added a unique element to the atmosphere of Last Thursdays.
 From the very beginning of the Art Walk the phrase "Art on Alberta” was coined to identify the street and the Last Thursday function.